All Episodes

 That's what it boils down to.

-Uh it would not be good.
+It would not be good.

-You have to go back.
+They have to go back.

-And I would like to see, I don't know whether we need a contract for America or whatever, but on the assumption that something passes Congress, I would like to see uh Republican candidates this November com committed to reversing that.
+And I would like to see, I don't know whether we need a contract for America or whatever, but on the assumption that something passes Congress, I would like to see Republican candidates this November committed to reversing that.

-Even those peripheral things Republicans have never managed to reverse.
+Even those peripheral things, Republicans have never managed to reverse.

 This thing can't be allowed to sit there at the heart of government and just expand the way everything does.